 You must complete Step 6 if any portion of Line 36, base income or net loss, is derived outside Illinois.
-If you do not complete all of Step 6, we may issue a notice and demand proposing 100 percent of business income be apportioned to Illinois.
+If you do not complete all of Step 6, we may issue a notice and demand proposing 100 percent of income be allocated to Illinois.